mhoopmann/kojak/README.md

 ## Kojak Release Notes

+#### Version 1.6.0 - November 27 2017

+* Added searches for 15N-labeled homomultimers.
+* Added ability to export results to target path.
+* Major change to search algorithm.
+* Changed function of top_count parameter to fit with the new search algorithm.
+* Updated diagnostic output information.
+Can also output diagnostics for all spectrum in one report.

 #### Version 1.5.5 - May 4 2017

 * Fixed support for MGF files.
 These are now valid input.